oxwhirl/smac/README.md

 # Code Example

-Bellow is a small code example which illustrates how SMAC can be used.
+Below is a small code example which illustrates how SMAC can be used.
 Here, individual agents execute random policies after receiving the observations and global state from the environment.

 If you want to try the state-of-the-art algorithms (such as [QMIX](https://arxiv.org/abs/1803.11485) and [COMA](https://arxiv.org/abs/1705.08926)) on SMAC, make use of [PyMARL](https://github.com/oxwhirl/smac) - our framework for MARL research.